 That’s not always the case, said Dr. Parker.

-"In the ED, a doctor who sees approximately two patients per hour is considered the norm," he said.
-"However, he may only see one per hour if the patients he encounters are in critical condition.
-Based on the quality of his documentation, that provider could actually accumulate more RVUs than a physician who sees more patients."
+“In the ED, a doctor who sees approximately two patients per hour is considered the norm,” Dr. Phil Parker said.
+“However, he may only see one per hour if the patients he encounters are in critical condition.
+Based on the quality of his documentation, that provider could actually accumulate more RVUs than a physician who sees more patients.”

 While that’s true, Dr. Parker stressed the importance of seeing more patients to generate RVUs instead of relying on fewer high acuity patients.